 If you or your company do business under another name, that is a DBA name.
 DBAs are also known as "assumed names", "fictitious business names", "fictitious names" or "trade names."

-A DBA makes it easier to create or build a brand without having to register an entire legal entity like a corporation or LLC.
+A DBA makes it easier to create or build a brand without registering an entire legal entity like a corporation or LLC.
 If you are a sole proprietor who applies for DBA, it is the easiest and a cost-effective way to use a "company" name other than your personal name.
 You can create a separate professional business identity without having to form a US LLC or corporation.

 Key points to ponder over: